 - 1. Identify, gather, and thaw the necessary specimen vials containing the blood samples for the batch ("run") to be analyzed. - 2.
-For each batch run, thaw one tube each of low and high bench QC materials "LB-yyxxx" and "HB-yyxxx" (for explanation of nomenclature, see the Quality Control Materials section). - 3.
+For each batch run, thaw one tube each of low and high bench QC materials "LB-yy###" and "HB-yy###" (for explanation of nomenclature, see the Quality Control Materials section). - 3.
 Label 15 mL PP conical centrifuge tubes as follows: "AQBLK", "S0", "S1", "S2", "S3", "S4", "S5", and "BldBlk" for the regular calibration curve.
 In addition, label tubes for the QC samples (two LB and two HB).
 If the elevated calibration curve is required then label tubes as follow: "AQBLK", "S0", "S5", "S6", "S7", "S8, "BldBlk" and the tubes for the two QC samples (EB1 and EB2).
 Arrange these tubes in order and place in a test tube rack.
-For patient samples, use a barcode printer program to print labels for the codesoft barcode label program or taken directly from an Excel file containing the sample IDs taken from the laboratory information management system.
+For patient samples, use a barcode printer program to print labels for the centrifuge tubes.
+The individual sample IDs can be scanned into the Excel template used for the Codesoft barcode label program or taken directly from an Excel file containing the sample IDs taken from the laboratory information management system.
 Do not hand enter sample IDs. - 4.
-Inspect a Gilson 402[TM] Dilutor-Dispenser to ensure that it is equipped with a clean 10 mL dispensing syringe and a clean 500 μL sample syringe.
+Inspect a Hamilton Microlab 600 Dilutor-Dispenser to ensure that it is equipped with a clean 10 mL dispensing syringe and a clean 500 μL sample syringe.
 If possible, dedicate a dilutor-dispenser to this method to reduce the likelihood of it getting contaminated from other processes.
 Examine the PTFE piston nose on the syringe piston for precipitates and/or debris, and if either is present, replace the syringe with a new one.
 Dedicate a separate set of syringes to calibrator preparation. - 5.
-Attach a bottle of the diluent solution to the dilutor-dispenser diluent reservoir line.
+Attach a bottle of the diluent solution to the dilutor-dispenser diluent reservoir line (fill tubing).
 To minimize evaporation and decrease the possibility of contamination, use a capped bottle with a small hole in the cap that is slightly larger than the outer diameter of the reservoir line.
 Insert the reservoir line through the hole in the cap.
 Make sure that the end of the reservoir line is completely submersed in the diluent.
 It is important that the end of the line remain submersed throughout sample preparation in order to prevent air bubbles. - 6.
 Place a waste beaker in position to collect the effluent liquid from the tip of the sample/dispense tubing.
-Prime the liquid path by pressing the "Prime" button on the Gilson.
-Allow the syringes to cycle at least three or four times before stopping the prime function by pressing the "Start/Stop" button.
+Prime the liquid path by pressing the "Prime" button on the Hamilton.
+Allow the syringes to cycle at least three or four times before stopping the prime function by pressing "Prime" again.

-- 7. If not done at a previous date, create two sample preparation methods on the Gilson 402[TM] Dilutor-Dispenser that will be used during the preparation of all samples.
-Once programmed, the first method (A) will complete the following step in a sequential user controlled fashion: - a) Uptake 10 μL of air into the sample uptake line. - b) Uptake 250 μL of deionized water into the sample uptake line. - c) Dispense 250 μL of deionized water and 2250 μL of diluent into the centrifuge tube.
+7. If not done at a previous date, create two sample preparation custom methods on the Hamilton Microlab 600 Dilutor-Dispenser that will be used during the preparation of all samples.
+Once programmed, the first method (A) will complete the following step in a sequential user controlled fashion.
+Use Table 7-3 to create the custom method A in the Hamilton Microlab 600 Dilutor-Dispenser.
+After adding each step make sure to press to make sure that there are no runtime errors.